wrufay/coco/README.md

 # introducing coco ೀ⋆｡˚

-## an AI powered Chrome Extension that helps you plan, track and organize your job applications!
+## an AI powered Chrome Extension that helps you plan, track and organize your job applications

 ### How does Coco work?